 In the short term however large volume spikes can be difficult for teams to manage.
 Use agent activity data to efficiently resource shifts and ensure you have the right number of agents available to respond to customers promptly.
 Ignoring customers on social is costly.

 Not answering customers on social channels can lead to a 15% increase in customer churn (Gartner)

 Create proactive self-help content

 Many customers are happy to help themselves if the resources they need are easy to find and easy to use.
-Use social data to better understand why customers are contacting you, and create self-help videos or guides to assist.
+Use social data to better understand why customers are contacting you, and create proactive self-service videos or guides to assist.
 This reduces the need for them to contact you in the first place and improves satisfaction and loyalty.

-It costs five times more to win new a new customer than it does to retain an existing one.
+It costs five times more to win a new customer than it does to retain an existing one.